Weighted Alternating-hands Medicine Ball Push-up

 - 1

-Start in a plank position with a medicine ball under one hand and your body in a straight line from head to heels.
+Start in a push-up position with your body forming a straight line from head to heels.

 - 2